Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

     All dependencies to attribute sets, ETL mappings and entity entries are displayed in this window.
 For defining attributes, the [CONFIRM] button is not displayed in the *Confirm deletion of attribute?* window as they cannot be deleted.

-    > [Caution] Be aware that problems may occur if you delete an attribute with existing dependencies.
+    > [Caution] Deleting will permanently remove the selected data.
+The deletion cannot be undone and the deleted data cannot be restored.
+Problems may occur due to unresolved dependencies.
+Make sure you really want to delete the selected data.

 3. Click the [CONFIRM] button in the bottom right corner.
     The attribute has been deleted and is moved to the *DELETED ATTRIBUTES* tab.
 The *Confirm deletion of attribute?* window is closed.